semillacaramelo/CommunityConnect/VSCODE_SETUP_EN.md

 3. Check memory requirements for training
 4. Try reducing model size or data amount

+### TensorFlow/Keras Version Compatibility

+**Problem**: Errors related to model saving with native Keras format.

+**Solution**:
+1. The bot uses a custom checkpoint solution to handle TensorFlow/Keras version differences
+2. The error "options not supported with native Keras format" has been addressed internally
+3. Ensure you're using TensorFlow 2.10 or higher
+4. Do not downgrade TensorFlow as this could introduce other compatibility issues

 ### Bot Not Trading

 **Problem**: The bot runs but doesn't execute trades.